Profession Calculators

 Common Mistakes to Avoid

 • Including investment management fees as qualifying distributions.
-Fees paid to investment advisors, custodians, and portfolio managers are not qualifying distributions.
-Only expenses directly related to charitable activities count.
+Fees paid to investment advisors, portfolio managers, custodians, and financial planners are not qualifying distributions.
+Only expenses directly related to the foundation's charitable activities count.
+Incorrectly claiming investment management fees as qualifying distributions is a common Form 990-PF error that creates deficiency notices.

 Frequently Asked Questions